Skip to main content

 Waiting for all three signals simultaneously.
 Two strong signals is enough to act.
 Don’t let perfect be the enemy of timely.

 Monitoring signals but not acting fast enough.
 Competitor connections are time-sensitive.
-If a company is evaluating your competitor right now, they might make a decision in 2–3 weeks.
-Speed matters.
+If a company is evaluating your competitor right now, they might make a decision in two or three weeks.
+An intent signal is only valuable for about 48 hours before it decays back to cold-list efficacy.
+Speed matters more than most teams realize.

 Using the wrong contact.
-A new VP of Sales is your primary target in most cases — not the founder.
-The new hire has both budget influence and a strong incentive to build a winning stack quickly.
+A new VP of Sales is your primary target in most cases, not the founder.
+The new hire has budget influence and a strong incentive to build a winning stack quickly.

 Skipping email validation.
 Enriched contacts are useless if your emails bounce.
 Always validate.
-A high bounce rate damages your domain reputation and reduces deliverability for your entire sequence.
+A high bounce rate damages your domain reputation and reduces deliverability for your entire outreach.

 Scaling This Approach with the Rodz API

-If you’re processing more than 50–100 target companies, manual signal monitoring becomes unsustainable.
-The Rodz API is purpose-built for exactly this use case: pulling multiple signal types for a defined list of companies, scoring them, and surfacing the highest-priority accounts in real time.
+If you’re tracking more than 50 or 100 target companies, manual signal monitoring doesn’t hold up.
+The Rodz API is built for this use case: pulling multiple signal types for a defined company list, scoring them, and surfacing the highest-priority accounts in real time.

 You can build a pipeline that: